fossasia/gci16.fossasia.org/.github/PULL_REQUEST_TEMPLATE.md

 Thank you for your pull request!
+Please read and

-Please acknowledge each of the following before submitting your pull request.
+Please acknowledge that you have read and understood each of the following before submitting your pull request.

+# _Do not_ delete any text other than where you are instructed.

 **Maintainers: If any of these are left unchecked, do not merge.**